MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-copy-link-guide-step.md

 # Create and copy a link to a guide or step in Dynamics 365 Guides

-You might want to create and copy a link to a guide or a step in [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] if you want to:
+You might want to create and copy a link to a guide or a step in [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] for one or both of these reasons:

-- Share the link with another author through email or chat.
+- You want to share the link with another author through email or chat.

-- Embed the link in a QR code.
-When you embed a link in a QR code, when you or the operator scans the QR code from the HoloLens shell, it automatically opens that guide or step.
+- You want to embed the link in a QR code.
+In this case, when you or the operator scans the QR code from the HoloLens shell, the guide or step is automatically opened.

 ## Create and copy a link to a guide